 Book Arts Classes

-In this class, students will get a quick introduction to various bookbinding techniques by exploring three different book structures.
+In this two day class, students get a quick introduction to various bookbinding techniques by exploring three different book structures.
 The class begins with a simple pamphlet and continues with constructing two multi-signature books known as a flatback case binding and link stitch binding.
 Finally, students construct a box to house all of their creations.
 This class is a great way to familiarize yourself with bookbinding and is perfect for those who are curious about the craft.

 For more information or to register, please visit the NBSS website.

 *** The Eliot School in Jamaica Plain, MA has two book arts classes coming up this winter.
 Here’s the scoop: